Years of experience

 We shape ways of working and project models in which the right amount of methodology for the task brings success.
 We help large organisations to acquire knowledge and understanding of value words and codes of conduct by creating gamification together, which increases commitment and clarity.
 In other words, we are brave enough to try new things and break with traditional ways of thinking.
 Through our way of working, positive energy is released in everyday situations.

-The Story of Good Decision
+The Good Decision story

 During development work with a management team at a small manufacturing plant, Jens Sångberg (Good Decision) was also able to hold status meetings with the owner at regular intervals.